 - Symbol of health and potency: a healthy mane also indicates the age, strength, and fighting success of the lion (presumably, manes are damaged in a fight).
 It also signals to other lions that he is in his prime and loaded with testosterone, which in turn, equals more vigor and force.
 This guy probably won’t back down from a fight!

 - Protection: the mane helps protect the lion’s neck and throat during a fight.

-- Attractive: a lion with a healthy mane is like catnip to a lioness.
+- Attractive: a lion with a healthy mane is like a catnip to a lioness.
 (Grrrr)

 A lioness also has a significant and compelling role in nature.
 Nearly all of the female lions in a pride are related and stay within the pride their entire life.
 The lionesses usually group together and do most of the hunting and rearing of the cubs.

 The female lions within a pride often give birth around the same time.
-Interestingly, none of the lactating lionesses seem to have a problem nursing another lionesses’ cubs and shows no favoritism toward her own offspring.
+Interestingly, none of the lactating lionesses seem to have a problem nursing other lionesses’ cubs and show no favoritism toward their own offspring.
 By helping to raise her sisters’ offspring, the lionesses seemingly enhance their own gene pool.

 Lion cubs wean within ten months and eat meat by three months of age.
 By two years of age, their hunting skills are fully developed.

 Male cub’s manes start to grow somewhere between the age of one and two years.
 This change signals the onset of sexual maturity which eventually leads to eviction from the pride by the adult male lions.

 A lion cub is fully grown and ready to obtain a pride of its own by four years of age.
 In order to do so, they’ll have to drive out lions that are already part of a pride that they wish to take over.
 Winning means new leadership of the pride and an immediate focus on reproduction.